colin2wang/python_finance/README.md

 This strategy demonstrates how machine learning techniques can be applied to financial markets for predictive modeling.

+#### 5. Polynomial Regression Strategy

+The Polynomial Regression Strategy extends the linear regression approach by using polynomial features to capture non-linear relationships in the data:

+**Principle:**
+- Uses historical closing prices as base features
+- Transforms features into polynomial terms to model non-linear patterns
+- Trains a polynomial regression model to predict future price changes
+- Generates buy signal when predicted change is positive
+- Generates sell signal when predicted change is negative

+**Calculation Formula:**
+- $y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + ... + \beta_n x_n + \beta_{n+1} x_1^2 + \beta_{n+2} x_1x_2 + ... + \beta_m x_n^2 + \epsilon$

+Where:
+- $y$ is the predicted price change
+- $x_i$ are the lagged closing prices (features)
+- $\beta_i$ are the regression coefficients
+- $\epsilon$ is the error term

+**Advantages:**
+- Can capture non-linear patterns in data
+- More flexible than linear regression
+- Adaptable to changing market conditions
+- Objective decision-making based on data

+**Disadvantages:**
+- Requires sufficient historical data for training
+- May overfit to historical data, especially with higher degree polynomials
+- Black box nature makes it difficult to interpret
+- Requires expertise in machine learning and parameter tuning

+This strategy demonstrates how polynomial regression can be used to model more complex relationships in financial data.

 ### Strategy Comparison

 When choosing a trading strategy, it's important to consider the market conditions and your trading objectives: